epifluidlab/FinaleMe/README.md

 # FinaleMe

-FinaleMe is a Java program to predict DNA methylation in deep and low-coverage cell-free DNA WGS data without other training data.
+FinaleMe (FragmentatIoN AnaLysis of cEll-free DNA Methylation) is a Java program to predict DNA methylation in deep and low-coverage cell-free DNA WGS data without other training data.

 ## Citation